DHIVYADHEEPAK/github_project/README.md

 ./build/apps/du/srsdu -c configs/du_zmq.yml
 ```

-The DU's F1-C client connects to the CU-CP at `127.0.10.1`, and the F1 Setup procedure completes.
+DU's F1-C connects to the CU-CP on the same F1-C address and comes up with a ZMQ-backed n78 cell (bw=20 MHz, dl_arfcn=650000, dl_freq=3750.0 MHz, pci=1, 1T1R), and the F1 Setup procedure completes.

 ### 4. UE
 UERANSIM's `nr-ue` and srsRAN_4G's `srsue` were both tried against the DU's ZMQ endpoint (TCP ports `2000`/`2001`).
 Confirming the ZMQ data path is actually established (not just listening) is done with: